 Two electrically separate normally open contacts are provided.
-These contacts close within 0.5 ms. from the time the associated coil is energized by the logic.
-They open within 0.5 ms. from the time the coil is deenergized.
-The TT function uses a reed relay with contact ratings stated under ratings.
+These contacts close within 0.5 ms from the time the associated coil is energized by the logic.
+They open within 0.5 ms from the time the coi is deenergized.
+RR31 uses a reed relay with contact ratings stated under RATINGS.